christianandredietrich/iOS-SDK/advanced.md

 The current seekable length.

 If content is seekable, this property provides the length of the portion of the content that is seekable.
-While this will be the entire length of a local seekable file, or the downloaded portion of a progressively downloaded file, this value may also be used with seekBaseto determine which portion of a live stream is within the seekable window.
+While this will be the entire length of a local seekable file, or the downloaded portion of a progressively downloaded file, this value may also be used with seekBase to determine which portion of a live stream is within the seekable window.

 For more information, please see the introductory section on server-side timeshifting.